mistymyto/mistymyto/README.md

 <!--- This README is used on the public profile --->

 # Hello world, it's Kelvin!
-I am the novice but curious programmer, but actions speak louder than words.
+I was, am, and always will be the novice but curious programmer.

 ## My Repertoire
 - Tools: Git, Neovim, and Docker